Causes & Remedies

 - 3 Cyruta Plus (a Standard Process food-based product that is helpful for all types of herpes viruses — we carry this here and can ship to you)

-- 2 St. John’s Wort* (a Medi-Herb herb that is helpful for all types of herpes viruses — we carry this here, but in a pinch you can stop at a health food store to purchase.
-Not all brands of St. John’s Wort are effective, so if you have frequent outbreaks, you may want to have us send you some.)
+- 2 St. John’s Wort* or 2 Viranon (which contains St. John’s Wort and other anti-viral herbs) (These are Medi-Herb herbs that are helpful for all types of herpes viruses — we carry these here, but in a pinch you can stop at a health food store to purchase St. John’s Wort.
+Not all brands of St. John’s Wort are effective, so if you have frequent outbreaks, you may want to have us send you some.
+Viranon contains St. John’s Wort and has the addition of licorice and thuja.
+Thuja is particularly helpful for cold sores.)

 - 2 Cataplex F Tablets (another Standard Process product.
 It contains oil from flax along with bovine liver fat and bovine orchic extract that help drive calcium into the skin tissues.
 Calcium in the skin helps to prevent cold sores.
 This is a very important nutrient when dealing with cold sores.)